Constructive exceptional bundles on $\mathbb{P}^3$: Graphs associated to helices on

 Observe that if $\gamma: \sigma \mapsto \tau$ is a mutation, then $\delta: \tau \mapsto \tau'$ being $\gamma$-commuting means that there is a commutative square of mutations

 since (in the notation of the definition) the pair $(G,H)$ appears in $\sigma$ and $\tau$.

 The $\gamma$-extraneous mutations can be described as follows.
-The first listed mutation in either case is the inverse of the mutation $\gamma$; the second listed mutation is the mutation in a helix triangle following $\gamma$; the third produces a bundle $L_H(F(4))$ or $R_GE$, whose slope is rather far from the slope of the new bundle introduced by $\gamma$. \end{remark}
+The first listed mutation in either case is the inverse of the mutation $\gamma$; the second listed mutation is the mutation in a helix triangle following $\gamma$; the third produces a bundle $L_H(F(4))$ or $R_GE$, whose slope differs by more than 4 from the slope of the new bundle introduced by $\gamma$. \end{remark}